aesirkth/state-estimation/README.md

 The PDF analysis folder is a tool for choosing which version of the kalman filter (EKF or SPKF-"UKF") one should apply for a nonlinear function.
 The script sensor-pdf-finder stands out, it finds noise and bias given a large amount of random variable samples.

+For the filter-tester to give accurate results there needs to be an outlier value handler that can handle barometer going crazy during transonic phase (sonic boom).